Total posts: 2

 Endless Conflict: Every war ends in time, even supposedly this one.

-How did I become this?My protagonist, Thraex, delivers a Groin Attack to a femal Western Terrorist after she attempts to seduce him.
+THIS SHIP IS NOT YET FINISHED SAILING.My protagonist, Thraex, delivers a Groin Attack to a femal Western Terrorist after she attempts to seduce him.
 Oh, and he cuts her arm off, then smashes her skull in with a shield.
 EPIC.
 WIN.
 Also, shows how much I hate the Double Standard.
 Would he retain your sympathy, however?

 Fuzzy Orange DoomsayerIn a couple of posts I've mentioned a fantasy story I tried to write, and how I couldn't figure out how to end it once the characters got the magical sword they'd spent the entire story looking for.
 I decided to work out what the characters would be likely to do given their previously established personalities, and I realized that Kyle, my supposedly "lovable" Anti-Hero, would kill the rest of them and go on to commit genocide against the nonhumans in the setting.
 But that was only one ending of five.
 However it went, his first target would be Rose, a kind-hearted Nature Hero who he'd kill before anyone else even realized what was happening, and his next one would be Gail, a mage whose best chance would be to run for dear life.
 But there was one other surviving character, a fellow named Frederick who claimed he could see how the future was supposed to go but never how it actually went, and who'd supported Kyle solely to avoid worse results if the villains got their hands on the sword—a fellow with very little skill in wielding the staff he carried, but with a great fondness for Rose, and with a preestablished invulnerability to the sword's magic.
 In one ending, he stood silently for a moment and looked at Rose's corpse, his expression blank.
 Then he reached into his pack and took out an empty bottle, not looking at Kyle, who stared at him in bewilderment.
 He tipped the bottle into Rose's pooling blood, scooped up a little, and threw it in Kyle's face.
 Then he started swinging his staff and did not stop until what was left was barely recognizable as human.
 Yeah, I'm not likely to publish this story.